 To test for doneness, insert a toothpick into the center of the muffins.
 If the toothpick comes out clean, it is done baking.
 If you see batter or crumbs, the muffins must be baked longer.

-You can use quick oats, but it will change the texture of these muffins slightly.
+You can use quick oats, but the texture of these muffins will change slightly.
 Quick oats will absorb less liquid, so you may need to look at your batter to ensure their consistency is similar to my photo below.

 These muffins will last up to 4 days in an airtight container or up to 4 months in the freezer.